Amblypygi: Pedipalps

-Amblypygids have raptorial pedipalps modified for grabbing and retaining prey, much like the forelegs of mantisses.
+Amblypygids have raptorial pedipalps modified for grabbing and retaining prey, much like the forelegs of mantises.
 The pedipalps are generally covered in spines, used for impaling and capturing prey.
 They are kept folded in front of the prosoma when not in use.
-Recent work suggests that the pedipalps display sexual dimorphism in their size and shape.
+Whipspider pedipalps often display sexual dimorphism in their size and shape, with males generally having longer pedipalps in sexually dimorphic species.
+The two longest segments, the femur and tibia (or patella, see below), oppose one another and often form a spiny catching basket to ensnare prey between them.
+In other species, the long segments are nearly free of spines, with a long-spined "hand" at the end used to capture prey.